There's Something Happening Here

 For What It's Worth

-The U.S. stock market (NYSEARCA:SPY) has done fabulously well during the post crisis period.
+The U.S. stock market (NYSEARCA:SPY) has done fabulously well during the post-crisis period.
 Much better than the rest of the world as a matter of fact.
-For while developed international (NYSEARCA:EFA) and emerging market are just now making their latest attempt to cross back over the breakeven line on a total returns basis including dividends dating back to the market outbreak of financial crisis back in July 2007, the U.S. stock market is up nearly +90%.
+For while developed international (NYSEARCA:EFA) and emerging markets are just now making their latest attempt to cross back over the break-even line on a total returns basis including dividends dating back to the market outbreak of financial crisis back in July 2007, the U.S. stock market is up nearly +90%.

 Why has the U.S. stock market done so absolutely and relatively well over this time period?

-It certainly has not been thanks to economic growth, which has been uneven and sluggish at best throughout the post crisis period.
-In fact, the U.S. economy has been defined by sustained growth expectations that are always supposedly right around the corner "later this year" or "early next year" but never seem to actually materialize, which of course is the same song we are hearing yet again today surrounding fiscal policy.
+It certainly has not been thanks to economic growth, which has been uneven and sluggish at best throughout the post-crisis period.
+In fact, the U.S. economy has been defined by sustained growth expectations that are always supposedly right around the corner "later this year" or "early next year" but never seem to actually materialize, which, of course, is the same song we are hearing yet again today surrounding fiscal policy.
 Who exactly bears the shame when the market gets fooled by economic expectations over and over and over and over again?
 I suppose some day we will eventually find out.

 It also has not been the growth in corporate earnings.
 Back in 2007 Q2, GAAP earnings on the S&P 500 Index (NYSEARCA:IVV) came in at $84.92 per share.
 This translates to $99.37 per share in today's dollars.
-For the most recently completed quarter in 2016 Q4, S&P 500 Index earnings came in at $94.55, which is roughly -5% lower on an inflation adjusted basis versus the market earnings we had a decade ago.
+For the most recently completed quarter in 2016 Q4, S&P 500 Index earnings came in at $94.55, which are roughly -5% lower on an inflation adjusted basis versus the market earnings we had a decade ago.
 Yet stocks have nearly doubled over this same time period.
 Unsustainable valuation expansion anyone?

 Instead, what has driven U.S. stocks (NASDAQ:QQQ) higher during the post financial crisis period has had little to do with fundamentals.
 Instead, it has to do with a Fed balance sheet that has quintupled.
 And it's had to do with bond interest rates falling to historical lows.
 And it's had to do with artificial and unsustainable investment reassurances like "the cleanest dirty shirt", "TINA - there is no alternative", and "FOMO - the fear of missing out" among others.
 Fantastic.
 I'll remember all of this logic the next time I want to buy a television ("it's less worse than other TVs", "if you don't buy this TV what TV will you buy", "everybody is buying this TV so you should too!").
 Then again, maybe I'll read a few books instead.

-But here is the problem with a market that has been inflated for so many years on artificial stimulus and investment memes instead of rock solid fundamentals.
+But here is the problem with a market that has been inflated for so many years on artificial stimulus and investment memes instead of rock-solid fundamentals.
 At some point, the fundamentals need to materialize to support the price gains that have been accumulated for so many years.
 Otherwise, all the liquidity fueled hopes and fantasies will eventually go the way of the Pets.com sock puppet once these intoxicating forces finally go away.
-And this time may finally be drawing nigh, as the Fed is not only now raising interest rates but actively working toward shrinking their balance sheet.
-And bond interest rates are supposedly on the rise with the 36-year old bond (NYSEARCA:BND) bull market apparently over according to many Wall Street experts (oh the figurative bodies littered on the side of the highway including the esteemed Warren Buffett that have declared the bond (NYSEARCA:AGG) bull market over so many times along the way).
+And this time may finally be drawing nigh, as the Fed is not only now raising interest rates, but also actively working toward shrinking its balance sheet.
+And bond interest rates are supposedly on the rise with the 36-year old bond (NYSEARCA:BND) bull market apparently over according to many Wall Street experts (oh, the figurative bodies littered on the side of the highway including the esteemed Warren Buffett that have declared the bond (NYSEARCA:AGG) bull market over so many times along the way).
 If bond interest rates are truly on the rise, investors will soon have an alternative to U.S. stocks (NYSEARCA:DIA) that are collectively offering a paltry earnings yield at less than 4%.

 But another development is happening now that threatens to put U.S. stocks under heavy pressure if it persists much longer.